 We all know it’s easy to forget God when times are good.
 We are more likely to run to him when we need His help.
 But it’s the trials that grow and mature us, often giving us our greatest testimony.
 God also uses trials to draw people to Him.

-Paul was actually able to flip his perspective to view his trials as being a part of the advancement of the gospel.
+Paul was able to flip his perspective to view his trials as being a part of the advancement of the gospel.
 That’s why he could be content in every circumstance and maintain his joy.
-In Philippians 1 he tells us that:
+In Philippians 1, he tells us that:

-We also know that throughout history Christianity grew by leaps and bounds during the greatest times of persecution.
-As we move into an uncharted and uncertain time in America, we need to be seeking God for our part in advancing the gospel.
+We also know that Christianity grew by leaps and bounds throughout history during the most severe times of persecution.
+As we move into uncharted and uncertain times, we need to be seeking God for our part in advancing the gospel.

 Fifth, it is God who fights for us and gives us hope in uncertain times.

 It often feels like it’s us against the power of darkness.
 I don’t know about you, but I often feel like problems are my battle to fight.
-But God often reminds me of the Israelite people as they conquered the promised land.
+But God frequently reminds me of the Israelite people as they conquered the promised land.
 The Israelite army didn’t often actually fight.
-There are tons of examples where they were obedient to show up and be present but God was the one who actually provided the victory.
+There are tons of examples where they were obedient to show up and be present, but God was the one who provided the victory.

 Think of Jericho.
 The people showed up and marched around the city.
-God made the walls fall down and that’s what won the battle.
+God made the walls collapse, and that’s what won the battle.

 Remember Gideon?
 He and 300 men showed up with lanterns and pots.
-God made the enemy think they were surrounded and they turned on each other then fled.
+God made the enemy think they were surrounded and outnumbered, so they turned on each other then fled.

 Sixth, like Esther, we were made for such a time as this.

 Each of us has a purpose.
-God knew us before we were born and placed us in the exact place and time He wanted us to be alive.
-He also made no mistake when he placed us in the family we are a part of.
-This goes for anyone, born or unborn, child or adult.
+God knew us before we were born and placed us precisely in the exact place, time, and family in which we are living.
+This fact is true for every person, born or unborn, child or adult.
 God doesn’t make mistakes.
-Jeremiah 29:11 gives us a promise we can hold on to.
+Jeremiah 29:11 gives us a promise we can hold on to:

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

-We were created for such a time as this and we each have a God-given role to play.
-This goes for our kids, too.
-It is easy to be fearful of their future and feel bad for the world in which they will live their adult lives.
-But God also has them in exactly the place he needs them.
+We, like Esther, were created for such a time as this.
+We each have a God-given role to play, and this goes for our kids, too.
+It is easy to be fearful of their future and feel bad for the world where they will live their adult lives.
+But God also has them in precisely the place he needs them.

 Our hope in uncertain times.

-- He raises up rulers and brings them down.
+2. He raises rulers and brings them down.

-- The trials are used by God to advance the gospel.
+4. God uses trials to advance the gospel.